tjoyner/ofvioletsandlicorice/chapter5.md

 Daniel laughed "You're best calling card for The Office of Tourism."

-"No, it's that I can't take all of this wine rhetoric any more.
+"No, it's that I can't take all of this wine rhetoric anymore.
 We have only that and we build castles of lies.
 And there's no place for anything, for a memory.
 We all seem born gentlemen since this is no longer a land of ruin."

-"This is good thing," said Daniel, who wanted to think about his own issues.
+"This is a good thing," said Daniel, who wanted to think about his own issues.

 "I don't deny it, but to forget it is to forget the pain of so much blood shed.
 These were hills of blood, before wine.
 And instead of keeping silent, who wants to remember it?
 Here on April 25 we celebrate with <em>Go Wine</em>, and the Cervere Leeks in the church square more than the fall of the resistance.
 Since there's no more struggle, there's no more memory."